SparshCh08/Task-Manager/README.md

 ?>
 ```

 6. Now, Open the project in your browser.
-It should run perfectly.
+And this is it.